Terms & Conditions

 (g) Use of contractors and other outsourced third party services

-We may involve third party contractors or outsourced service providers in providing various aspects of your accounting work.
+We may involve third party contractors or outsourced service providers in providing any part or all of the various aspects of your SMSF accounting and compliance work.
 These services may include:

 - Auditing of accounts (including Self-Managed Super Funds)

 - Actuarial (pension) analysis

 - Financial Planning & Dealing with Financial Institutions

 - Home Loan, Business Loan & Personal Loan Services

 In conducting this engagement, information acquired by us in the course of the engagement is subject to strict confidentiality requirements.
 That information will not be disclosed by us to other parties except as required or allowed for by law, or with your express consent.